Frequently Asked Questions

 Interns and residents establish the plan of action for the day for their patients.
 There is always back-up from the attendings and fellows when needed.
 One unique aspect of the training program at BIDMC is the tradition of equality among the medical team caring for the patient.
 Interns are encouraged to speak with attendings and fellows.
 Physicians of all levels of training work closely to make management decisions together, often with the intern and resident driving diagnostic and treatment decisions.

-How do housestaff match up for fellowship?
+How well do housestaff match for fellowship?

 Do you have opportunities to perform procedures?

 We have an entire rotation dedicated to performing procedures, including central lines on the floor, lumbar punctures, paracenteses, thoracenteses, and arthrocenteses.
 There is a dedicated teaching attending on this rotation to provide teaching and instruction.
 We were one of the first Internal Medicine programs to create and adopt such a procedure teaching service.
 For more information, please see "Creation of an Innovative Inpatient Medical Procedure Service and a Method to Evaluate House Staff Competency" and the Agency for Healthcare Research and Quality.
 In the ICUs, the primary team will perform all procedures on their patients.
 In addition, BIDMC has cutting edge technology in the simulation center for practicing central line placement, running codes, and refining care of an unstable patient.

 As members of one of the top research departments in the United States, our residents have the opportunity to work with international leaders in medical research and have ample opportunity to pursue their own research interests.
 There is an exceptional opportunity for dedicated research time in your senior year.
 For more information, please see our section on Research Opportunities.

 Are there opportunities for doing global health work?